 No, you don’t have to be from Norwood to play in it!
 Four person teams go off in a shotgun start.
 The format is one best ball gross and one best ball net.
 They cannot be the same ball.

-This is a two-man team, 1 BB Net event that goes off as a shotgun start.
+This is a two-person team, 1 bet ball net event.
 Sign up individually.
 Teams will consist of an A player and a B player, chosen by blind draw with the exception of the defending champions who take on the field with a chance to repeat.

 This event is a two-day tournament.
 Sign up individually.
 3-person teams will be chosen in an ABC blind draw.
 The format is two best net balls.
 Tee times will be assigned and begin at 8am Saturday.
 The field will be seeded for day two with the leaders going out last.